Co-Diagnostics (NASDAQ:CODX) Updates Q2 2021 Earnings Guidance

 Co-Diagnostics (NASDAQ:CODX) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of 0.190-0.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.220.
 The company issued revenue guidance of $20 million-$22 million, compared to the consensus revenue estimate of $16.31 million.

-Several analysts have recently commented on the company.
-HC Wainwright decreased their target price on Co-Diagnostics from $30.00 to $16.00 and set a buy rating for the company in a research report on Thursday, April 1st.
-Zacks Investment Research cut Co-Diagnostics from a hold rating to a sell rating in a research report on Tuesday, March 30th.
-Finally, Maxim Group cut Co-Diagnostics from a buy rating to a hold rating in a research report on Monday, March 29th.
+Several equities research analysts recently issued reports on the stock.
+HC Wainwright dropped their target price on shares of Co-Diagnostics from $30.00 to $16.00 and set a buy rating on the stock in a report on Thursday, April 1st.
+Zacks Investment Research upgraded shares of Co-Diagnostics from a sell rating to a hold rating in a report on Wednesday.
+Finally, Maxim Group cut shares of Co-Diagnostics from a buy rating to a hold rating in a report on Monday, March 29th.

-In other Co-Diagnostics news, General Counsel Reed L. Benson sold 108,334 shares of the firm’s stock in a transaction dated Wednesday, May 19th.
-The stock was sold at an average price of $8.53, for a total transaction of $924,089.02.
-Following the transaction, the general counsel now directly owns 1 shares in the company, valued at $8.53.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+In other news, General Counsel Reed L. Benson sold 108,334 shares of the firm’s stock in a transaction on Wednesday, May 19th.
+The shares were sold at an average price of $8.53, for a total transaction of $924,089.02.
+Following the sale, the general counsel now directly owns 1 shares in the company, valued at approximately $8.53.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 2.32% of the stock is owned by company insiders.

 Co-Diagnostics, Inc, a molecular diagnostics company, develops, manufactures, and sells reagents used for diagnostic tests that function through the detection and/or analysis of nucleic acid molecules.
 It offers polymerase chain reaction (PCR) diagnostic tests for COVID-19, tuberculosis, hepatitis B and C, human papilloma virus, malaria, chikungunya, dengue, and the zika virus; three multiplexed tests to test mosquitos for the identification of diseases carried by the mosquitos; and liquid biopsy test for cancer screening.